 Coworking, dedicated desk, private offices, hot desk, on-demand, furnished office space.
-Do I rent out my own office or sublet from someone else – or maybe I should just get one of those virtual office packages and work from home?
+Do I rent out my own NYC office space or sublet from someone else – or maybe I should just get one of those virtual office packages and work from home?
 You may be a solopreneur striking out on your own for the first time, or maybe you’re a 10 person law firm scaling up to the next level.
-Searching for office space in NYC brings a host of new vocabulary words.
-Vision getting blurry yet?
+Searching for law office space brings a host of new vocabulary words.
+Is vision getting blurry yet?
 Let us focus your lens by walking you through each of the options that a 1 to 15 person law firm in NYC should consider, who it’s good for, and what it typically costs.

 Law Firms and Flexible Office Space